ThomPoppins/MERN-Enterprise-Search/README.md

 - [x] [MERNSTACK-168] Make possible for user (owner) to add other owners to the company by finding other users and adding them to the company
 - [x] [MERNSTACK-17] "owners" array should contain owner objects with an userId.
 - [ ] [MERNSTACK-16] Owners  will be linked to a company, based on an ownerId in the owner model.
+- [x] [MERNSTACK-184] Remove item from search results when added
+- [x] [MERNSTACK-160] Display error message under the input field if the input is invalid explaining the right format on all forms
+- [x] [MERNSTACK-159] Give input field of the form a red border if the input is invalid on all forms